1991 Torneo Descentralizado

 The 1991 Torneo Descentralizado, the top tournament of Peruvian football, was played by 41 teams in the format of Regional Tournaments, whose winner advanced to national finals.

-The national champion was Sporting Cristal.
+Sporting Cristal was automatically crowned national champion after winning both the Torneo Regional I and the Torneo Regional II.
+Managed by Juan Carlos Oblitas, the Lima-based club secured the 10th league title in its history, marking the beginning of one of the most successful and glorious eras in the club's history.